tigattack/blog.tiga.tech/content/posts/new-car-bmw-335i-e92/index.md

 {{< gallery_glob images="a4/*" class="grid-w50 md:grid-w33" >}}

+Back in 2023, I did a pretty cool project with the A4 where I built a custom head unit using a Raspberry Pi, based on BlueWave Studio's OpenAuto Pro.
+I never really finished a point of completion with the project, with it pretty much being in a permanent state of prototype until I sold the car.
+Nevertheless, here are some photos from along the way:

+{{< gallery_glob images="a4_hu/*" class="grid-w50"
+    caption="From beginning to end of my Raspberry Pi-based head unit project." >}}

+Here's a short clip of the first boot:

+{{< vimeo id="1047854478" >}}

-Unfortunately, beyond looking quite nice, it wasn't all that that exciting after a while.
+Car/tech crossover projects aside, beyond looking quite nice, this car wasn't all that that exciting after a while.

 I'd sorted it out with a remap and a DPF & EGR delete[^1] shortly after purchase, and it would go well enough when I put my foot down, but thanks in part to the Quattro system running a 50:50 front/rear torque split by default, it was boredom-inducingly stable, never wishing to break traction come hell or high water.